-Understanding your charity’s investment objectives, attitude to risk and ethical constraints is central to building the right portfolio for your needs.
+Understanding your charity’s investment objectives, attitude to risk and ethical/ESG constraints is central to building the right portfolio for your needs.

-You need to be sure that you choose an adviser who will work closely with you to set your investment strategy and be proactive in ensuring that your portfolio continues to match your charity’s requirements over time.
+We provide investment services not products.
+We will work closely with you to set your investment strategy to ensure that your porfolio continues to match your charity's requirements over time.

-We work alongside trustees to understand fully your charity’s investment objectives, risk tolerance, time horizon, ethical preferences and requirements for distribution of income and capital.
+We work alongside trustees to understand fully your charity’s investment objectives, risk tolerance/capacity, time horizon, ethical and ESG preferences and requirements for distribution of income and capital.
 Only then do we agree a suitable mandate and build the appropriate portfolio – without ‘shoe horning’ you into predetermined risk boxes.

 Meeting your needs

 We provide our investment managers with the expert guidance and tools needed to make informed decisions, while giving them full discretion to manage your portfolio in your best interests within agreed parameters.
 Your investment manager will meet with you as often as you need to keep you up to date and understand any changing requirements.

 Our portfolios are generally built around a core, balanced distribution of primarily readily realisable (liquid) assets to allow your manager to react swiftly to market conditions.
 We combine ‘top-down’ asset allocation with ‘bottom-up’ stock selection to add maximum value.
 Robust internal controls and ongoing peer review ensure that your investment strategy is followed.